- Formiculture.com

 Currently keeping:

-1x Crematogaster cerasi 4 workers with brood (still growing)
+1x Crematogaster cerasi 2 workers with brood (still growing)

-As you watch your ants march, remember: every journey begins with a single step (or queen)-not just towards you, but towards a future woven by diligence and shared dreams - Me
+*As you watch your ants march, remember that every thing begins with a small step and continued by diligence and shared dreams*

-#236 Offline - Posted January 9 2025 - 9:07 AM
+Posted January 9 2025 - 9:07 AM

 M placadops still growing although they are picky eaters.
 Will have to wait until spring to give them more variety of protein sources.
 The other problem is they keep on moving sand out of the nest causing quite a few larva to fail to pupate.
 But otherwise they gladly take sugar water and queen is pumping out eggs.

-- ANTdrew and rptraut like this
+- ANTdrew, rptraut and AntsGodzilla like this

-#237 Offline - Posted January 13 2025 - 6:36 PM
+Posted January 13 2025 - 6:36 PM

 Pheidole rhea recovering from my neglect and being off heat.
 But the queen is an egg laying machine so I’m not worried about them recovering.
 All these desert species just explode in numbers once they are heated.
 They still have many majors and supermajors left.

-- AntBoi3030, rptraut, bmb1bee and 1 other like this
+- AntBoi3030, rptraut, bmb1bee and 2 others like this

-#238 Offline - Posted January 15 2025 - 7:24 PM
+Posted January 15 2025 - 7:24 PM

 Acromyrmrx versicolor colonies have restarted laying eggs.
 The biggest colony have larva again.
 They have at least 50-100 eggs in two clusters.
 I find that because the fungus is donated from native trachymyrmex as the temperature in my house decreased they started to die off and stopped blooming or making nutrient for the ants but I have since moved them into a warmer room.
 I noticed the queens restarted laying eggs.
 I am still only giving them dried flower petals from summer so I hope they will last until spring.

-- AntBoi3030, rptraut and Zhuge like this
+- AntBoi3030, rptraut, AntsGodzilla and 1 other like this

-#239 Offline - Posted January 15 2025 - 7:46 PM
+Posted January 15 2025 - 7:46 PM

 How did you get the acromyrmex versicolor?
 Sorry if you answered this question already.
 I'm also just shocked at the quality of those images.
 How?!